-What is really meant by "Social Security disability doctor" is a doctor who is hired to do a consultative exam (either a physical exam or psychiatric exam) for Social Security.
+What is usually meant by "Social Security disability doctor" is a doctor who is hired to do a consultative exam (either a physical exam or psychiatric exam) for Social Security.
 These doctors are not employees of the Social Security Administration, but independent doctors in private practice who are trying to make a bit of extra money.

 Should you trust this consulting doctor?
 The answer is no. As a former disability examiner, I have been on the receiving end in multiple capacities.
 First, I have heard many hundreds of complaints voiced by claimants as to how they were treated by the doctor who conducted their exam (all too often, these doctors conduct hurried exams and are rude to the claimants they examine).